weavedev/netdep/README.md

-# Microservice Architecture Analysis Tool

-A command line utility for service network dependencies using static code analysis built in Go.
+# netDep: detecting network dependencies

+netDep is a command-line, cross-platform static code analysis tool for detecting inter-service network dependencies (netDeps) in microservices written in Go.

 ## Features

+- Detection of HTTP network dependencies, including [NATS Technology](https://nats.io/) the [Gin Framework](https://gin-gonic.com/)
+- Linting capabilities: detection of unused services
+- Interprets URLs of endpoints, client calls (in certain cases)
+- Supports user-assisted detection of netDeps - supports such annotations as `//netDep: endpoint`
+- Substitution of Environment variables
 - Easy to use command line interface
+- Color-coded output, outputting to file or console

 ## Installation